 Thanks to the coronavirus, thermometers are a must have these days.
 Kinsa's smart thermometers take your temperature like a regular thermometer--there's one that does it in the ear and another the oral, under arm, anal way.
 What makes these thermometers interesting is that they connect to Kinsa's app via Bluetooth and give you personalized guidance based on your symptoms.
-Really interesting in COVID-19 days is that they take the data they collect from the over one million thermometers in use and anonymously aggregate this date to see where illness outbreaks are happening down to a county level (they hope to get to the zip code level soon).
+They also take the health data they collect from the over two million thermometers in use and anonymously aggregate this date to see where illness outbreaks are happening down to a county or zip code level in the United States.
+You can even access this information at their site healthweather.us.
 This might worry some privacy experts, while making many public health experts working to battle illness outbreaks happy.

 How can you control your data?